lm3nitro/Projects/Network Traffic Analysis/TCP/TCP Reset Scan.md

 # TCP Reset Scan

 A TCP Reset scan is a network reconnaissance technique used to determine the state of ports on a target system by sending TCP packets with the RST (reset) flag set.
 This scan method helps identify open and closed ports without establishing a full TCP connection.
-If an adversary aims to disrupt our network with a denial-of-service attack, they might use a TCP RST Packet injection attack, also known as TCP connection termination.
+If an adversary aims to disrupt the network with a denial-of-service attack, they might use a TCP RST Packet injection attack, also known as TCP connection termination.
 This attack involves spoofing the source address to the affected machine's IP, modifying TCP packets with the RST flag to terminate connections, and targeting ports currently in use by the target machines.

 ### How it works: